Stratford Central Secondary School

 Stratford Central Secondary School was a public high school and middle school in Stratford, Ontario, Canada.

+The school was originally called Stratford Collegiate Institute.

-In 2020, the school was renamed Stratford Intermediate School, and became a school for grades 7 and 8.
+In 2020, the building was renamed Stratford Intermediate School, and became a school for Grades 7 and 8.
 Secondary students from the former school were moved to Stratford Northwestern Secondary School, which was renamed Stratford District Secondary School.

 Extracurricular Activities

 Clubs

 Stratford Central at closing had 18 different clubs, associations, and councils.

 Music Ensembles

 Stratford Central had numerous music ensembles, including: